dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/index.md

 - The change tracker is cleared (EF Core 5.0 and later)
 - The entities are explicitly detached

 DbContext is designed to represent a short-lived unit-of-work, as described in [DbContext Initialization and Configuration](xref:core/dbcontext-configuration/index).
-This means that disposing the DbContext is _the normal way_ to stop tracking entities.
+This means, that disposing the DbContext is _the normal way_ to stop tracking entities.
 In other words, the lifetime of a DbContext should be:

 1. Create the DbContext instance
 2. Track some entities